Dialog

 A “modal” dialog (that is, one which freezes the rest of the application

-from user input), can be created by calling [methodGtk.Window.set_modal
+from user input), can be created by calling [methodGtk.Window.set_modal]

 on the dialog.
-When using [ctorGtk.Dialog.new_with_buttons
+When using [ctorGtk.Dialog.new_with_buttons], you can also

-flag to make a dialog modal.
+pass the GTK_DIALOG_MODAL flag to make a dialog modal.

-For the simple dialog in the following example, a [classGtk.MessageDialog
+For the simple dialog in the following example, a [classGtk.MessageDialog]

 would save some effort.
 But you’d need to create the dialog contents manually